gosmos/restful/README.md

   "net/http"
 )

-// First thing to do, is to define controller structure, which will
+// First thing to do, is to define controller structure, which will be
-// be responsible for handling calls to RESTful API. type MyToysController struct {
+// responsible for handling calls to RESTful API. type MyToysController struct {
   // Memory storage implemented on map is used for simplicity.
   // Normally we would want some persistence in here. storage map[string]interface{}
 }
-// Contructs the controller.
+// Contructor function.
 func NewMyToysController() *MyToysController {
   controller := &MyToysController { make(map[string]interface{}) }
   return controller